 The Environment is an increasingly legislated arena.
-It is very important to be aware of all of the legislation that applies to your business and to regularly check for both changes and your compliance with the requirements.
+It is very important to be aware of all of the environmental management legislation that applies to your business and to regularly check for both changes and your compliance with the requirements.

 What are the advantages?

 - You can achieve cost savings through the reduction of waste and more efficient use of natural resources (electricity, water, gas and fuels)

 - You potentially avoid fines and penalties from not meeting environmental legislation by identifying any environmental risks and addressing any weaknesses

 - You may be able to reduce insurance costs by demonstrating better risk management

 - It’s often a basic requirement for successful bidding for large company or Government tenders.

 Operational and Internal